 How to Prepare Libraries for Submission:

-Labs are responsible for quantifying their own libraries using qPCR (reagents are purchasable from the GenCore) and pooling libraries prior to submission.
-Researchers must receive an official run confirmation before physical submission of their pool.
+Labs are responsible for their own QC (quantification and fragment analysis) and library pooling prior to submission.
+Researchers must receive an official run confirmation from GenCore before physical submission of their pool.

 - Quantify stock libraries with qPCR and adjust the concentration of the final libraries (according to the table below) using 10 mM Tris-HCL, pH 8.0 + 0.05% Tween 20.